-In her complaint filed with the Tribunal on 17 March 2014 the complainant impugns the implicit decision to dismiss her internal "complaint" of 21 October 2013.
-She asks the Tribunal to set aside that decision, to order Eurocontrol to convert her limited-term appointment into an appointment for an undetermined period and to authorize her to continue to contribute to the Pension Scheme as though she were working full time until the date of her actual retirement.
+In her complaint filed with the Tribunal on 17 March 2014 the complainant impugns the implicit decision to dismiss her internal "complaint" of 17 October 2013.
+She asks the Tribunal to set aside that decision and to order Eurocontrol to convert her limited-term appointment into an appointment for an undetermined period.
 She also asks it to find that the decision of 19 August 2013 is null and void.
-She therefore requests her reinstatement in her former post, at the same grade and step, and the payment of her salary and "lost benefits" for the period between 1 May 2014 and the effective date of her reinstatement.
+She seeks reinstatement in her former post, at the same grade and step, and the payment of her salary and "lost benefits" for the period between 1 May 2014 and the effective date of her reinstatement.
 Lastly, she claims 5,000 euros in damages and 4,000 euros in costs.

 In its reply, Eurocontrol submits that the complaint should be dismissed as irreceivable and, subsidiarily, as unfounded.
-It informs the Tribunal that, on 20 December 2013, the Joint Committee for Disputes, to which the "complaint" of 7 June 2013 had been referred, issued a divided opinion.
+It informs the Tribunal that on 20 December 2013 the Joint Committee for Disputes, to which the "complaint" of 7 June 2013 had been referred, issued a divided opinion.
 Three of its members recommended that the complaint should be dismissed as irreceivable on the grounds that it was timebarred and, subsidiarily, as unfounded.
 Eurocontrol adds that the complainant was informed by a memorandum of 11 March 2014 that her "complaint" had been dismissed, as recommended by those three members of the Committee.
-It asks to have this case joined with another case raising the same pleas and arguments.

 In her rejoinder, the complainant reiterates her claims and explains that she is requesting the payment of 5,000 euros in compensation for not being given an appointment for an undetermined period.
-Since she considers that Eurocontrol's defence argument is "audacious and vexatious", she also requests 5,000 euros in damages under that head.
-Lastly, she objects to Eurocontrol's request for joinder since the pleas and arguments raised are not the same in both cases.
+Since she considers that Eurocontrol's defence is "audacious and vexatious", she also requests 5,000 euros in damages under that head.

-In its surrejoinder, Eurocontrol maintains its arguments.
+In its surrejoinder, Eurocontrol maintains its position and asks to have this case joined with another case raising the same pleas and arguments.